-5.2 Seminars
+9.4 Seminars

-All Graduate Students are encouraged to attend the following series of seminars:
+All Graduate Students are encouraged to attend departmental seminars.

 The Departmental Seminars are held in the Department at 16:30 on most Tuesday afternoons in term time.
 They are frequently presented by distinguished speakers from outside the Department, and they are well worth the time to attend.